snowball-one/django-oscar-easyrec/README.rst

 users_also_bought
 -----------------

-Returns a list of recommended items based on users who bought this all bought X
+Returns a list of recommended items based on users who bought this also bought X

 parameters: